 Preheat oven to 425.
 Place rack in upper third of oven.

-Place peeled and cut butternut squash in large bowl, drizzle with olive oil and toss.
-All squash should be lightly coated with olive oil.
-Then sprinkle with sea salt and freshly ground pepper, toss.
-Place seasoned squash on rimmed cookie sheet covered with parchment paper and roast for 45-50 minutes, or until cooked to your liking.
+Place peeled and cut butternut squash in large bowl, drizzle with enough olive oil that all squash is lightly coated.
+Sprinkle with sea salt and freshly ground pepper, toss.
+Place seasoned squash on rimmed cookie sheet (preferably covered with parchment paper) and roast for 45-50 minutes, or until cooked to your liking.
 I like mine with browned edges.
+While butternut roasts start onions...

-Place a handful or two of fresh spinach into the bottom of a large bowl.
+Place fresh spinach into the bottom of a large bowl.
 When pasta is ready, strain in a colander (do not rinse) pour hot pasta over spinach and allow the pasta to steam the spinach for a minute.
-Drizzle the pasta with 2-3 tablespoons olive oil, toss.
-Add caramelized onions, minced garlic, and roasted squash, toss again.
+Drizzle the pasta with olive oil and garlic mixture, toss.
+Add caramelized onions, and roasted squash, toss again.

 Add cheese, pine nuts and sprinkle with sea salt to taste, toss and serve.